cyberaide/python-vis/LibrariesandTools.md

 ## leather

+TODO: unimportant.
+Remove

 leather is a Python library that outputs simple data visualizations.
 Leather allows you to graph your data without having to worry about anything fancy.

 ### Installation